Loopring/protocols/docs/fee-design.md

 The fee calculation should be as flexible as possible, so we don't want to enforce a single way of doing the fee calculation.
 For example, fees can be calculated in the following ways (NOT a complete list!):
-- In the Loopring protocal itself
+- In the Loopring protocol itself
 - In an external contract
 - In a simple language laying out the rules how the fees should be payed
 - ...

-To make the fee design compatible with any of the above and more, we will encode the fee data stored in the order in a way similar to Multihash:
+To make the fee design compatible with any of the above and more, the data needed for the fee calculation will be stored in the order in a way similar to Multihash:
 - First byte: The fee calculation method
 - Second byte: Payload size
 - Following bytes: The payload

-The fee calculation mode can be any way to calculate the fees above (internal algorithm embedded in Loopring, external contract, ...).
+The fee calculation method can be any way to calculate the fees above (internal algorithm embedded in Loopring, external contract, ...).
 For example, if we want to calculate the fees using an internal fee calculation algorithm, we could set the fee calculation method to '0'.
 In the payload we can encode how many LRC tokens we want to pay as fees.
 Another example would be to pay the fees using an external contract.
 Here we could set the fee calculation mode to '1'.
 The payload would contain the address of the fee calculation contract and all data needed to run that contract.

 ### Fee algorithm

-The fee algorithm of course needs to have data about the order it needs to calculate fees for, but it may also need some (algorithm specific) data to correctly calculate it.
-The fee algorithm can also decide to give a part of the fees to someone else than the miner (e.g. a wallet).
+The fee algorithm is responsible for generating a list of payments for an order.
+To do this, the algorithm will of course need access to some data.
+The fee algorithm needs to have data about the order it needs to calculate fees for, but it may also need some algorithm specific data to calculate it.

 We should keep the interface as flexible as possible.
 The interface looks as follows:
 ```